gbdev/pandocs/src/Serial_Data_Transfer_(Link_Cable).md

 The external clock is typically supplied by another Game Boy, but might be supplied by another computer (for example if connected to a PC's parallel port), in that case the external clock may have any speed.
-Even the old/monochrome Game Boy is reported to recognizes external clocks of up to 500 kHz.
+Even the old/monochrome Game Boy is reported to recognize external clocks of up to 500 kHz.
 And there is no limitation into the other direction - even when suppling an external clock speed of "1 bit per month", then the Game Boy will still eagerly wait for the next bit(s) to be transferred.